 It has been a mad house around here since Tuesday when the first orientation groups started snaking through the campus.
 By tomorrow afternoon over 2,500 newbies will have been orientated and many of them disorientated.

-here for those that were there and were too bored or hungover to pay attention and for those of you who for some reason want to spend a minute or so flicking through it.
+My presentation from UCH is here for those that were there and were too bored or hungover to pay attention and for those of you who for some reason want to spend a minute or so flicking through it.
 I have a speech, but I don’t think anyone would really want to read through it, plus I do a bit of off the cuff stuff.

 I’m really enjoying the buzz around campus this week and it has really tired me already.
 I’m wrecked!